Understanding Ports of Gigabit PoE Switch

 Combo Port on Gigabit PoE Switch

-Though manufactures often clearly label combo ports on gigabit PoE switch for identification, many people don’t know its function.
-Take S1400-24T4F 24 port PoE switch as example, 2 combo ports are reserved on this 24 port PoE managed switch.
+Though manufacturers often clearly label combo ports on gigabit PoE switches for identification, many people don’t know its function.
+Take the S3410-24TS-P 24 port PoE switch as an example, 4xcombo ports are reserved on this 24 port PoE managed switch.
 The combo port compounds RJ45 and SFP front ends in one single interface, thus it supports either copper or optical SFP link.
-However, you cannot use these two physical accesses on PoE network switch simultaneously.
-That is, once you activate combo SFP port on gigabit PoE switch, you also disable the opposite copper port.
+However, you cannot use these two physical accesses on the PoE network switch simultaneously.
+That is, once you activate the combo SFP port on the gigabit PoE switch, you also disable the opposite copper port.

 Conclusion

-To sum up, multiple ports on gigabit PoE switch owns different functionality, which enhances switching resiliency for different network cabling.
-RJ45 port on PoE powered switch is an normal one for copper link to PDs.
-SFP port of gigabit PoE switch provides options of fiber cabling or copper cabling due to fiber SFP module and RJ45 SFP module compatibility.
-10G SFP+ port on 48 port PoE switch serves as uplink port for link aggregation in network layer.
-Combo port compounds RJ45 and SFP interface in one single fabric on gigabit PoE switch.
-So it helps to extend flexibility of physical access through the network.
-For 8/24/48 port cheap PoE switch buying, you can find decent offer here with optimal port configuration.
+To sum up, multiple ports on gigabit PoE switches own different functionality, which enhances switching resiliency for different network cabling.
+RJ45 port on PoE powered switch is a normal one for a copper link to PDs.
+SFP port of gigabit PoE switch provides options of fibre cabling or copper cabling due to fibre SFP module and RJ45 SFP module compatibility.
+10G SFP+ port on 48 port PoE switch serves as an uplink port for link aggregation in the network layer.
+Combo port compounds RJ45 and SFP interface in one single fabric on a gigabit PoE switch.
+So it helps to extend the flexibility of physical access through the network.
+For 8/24/48 port cheap PoE switch buying, you can find a decent offer here with optimal port configuration.

 The telecommunication industry has always been developing with leaps and bounds and technology changes with each passing day.
 For people with little network knowledge, the evolving optional network devices like PoE switches can be a big puzzle.
 What is PoE?
 What is the difference between a PoE switch and a regular network switch?
 This article explains their differences and how to find the right switch for you.